-As a member, you have obligations to your fellow members and the wider scholarly community - these include registering your content with us (so registering a DOI, a resource resolution URL, and a lot of other metadata), keeping that metadata up-to-date, and displaying your DOIs on the landing page for your content items.
-The landing page needs to include a full bibliographic citation for the content you are registering and a way to access the full text of the content.
+As a member, you have obligations to your fellow members and the wider scholarly community - these include registering your content with us (so registering a DOI, a resolution URL, and a lot of other metadata), keeping that metadata up-to-date, and displaying your DOIs on the landing page for your content items.
+You’ll need a unique landing page for each item that you register.
+This landing page needs to include full bibliographic information for the content you are registering and a way to access the full text of the content.
 You also need to ensure that you use DOIs in your article references.
 When you join, you agree to these membership terms.

-There’s an annual membership fee, which varies depending on your publishing revenue.
-As a guide, the lowest tier is USD 275 per year for organizations with publishing revenue lower than USD 1 million.
-If you don’t have revenue for your publishing, we look at publishing expenditure.
-The fees are the same for commercial and not-for-profit publishers.
+Independent members pay an annual membership fee, which is tiered depending on your publishing revenue/expenses.
+As a guide, the lowest tier is US$275 per year for organisations with annual publishing revenue lower than US$1m.
+If you don’t have revenue for your publishing, we look at your publishing expenses.
+These fees are the same for both commercial and not-for-profit organisations.

 How to join and what happens next

-Do reach out to us at firstname.lastname@example.org if you have any further questions.
+Do let us know if you have any further questions.